GraphLinq/GraphLinq.VSCodeTheme/README.md

 ## Themes

-This package contains a dark and light theme based on the GraphLinq color scheme.
+This package contains a dark theme based on the GraphLinq color scheme.

 ## Contributors